vookimedlo/vooki-image-viewer/README.md

 | [MacOS/Windows only] HEIC | High-Efficiency Image File Format                |

-All operations have assigned shortcuts and all of them can be user re-assigned except the one which is used for Preferences on MacOS.
+All operations have assigned shortcuts and all of them can be user re-assigned except the one which is used for Preferences on macOS.

 | MacOS            | Windows                     | GNU/Linux                   | OPERATION                                |